 Many wine collectors – and homeowners – dream of building a wine cellar in their home.
 It’s no wonder – what better way to increase the value of your home, and show off your sophistication to your friends!
-Just make sure you plan ahead and follow some basic rules, and you’ll soon be sipping wine from (or in!) the wine cellar of your dreams.
+Plan ahead and follow some basic rules, and you’ll soon be sipping wine from the wine cellar of your dreams.

 1. Where do I start?

 Before building a wine cellar, ask yourself why you are building the cellar.
 Will the cellar be purely for storing wine, or will it also be used for entertaining and displaying your wine collection?
 If your wine cellar will be used purely for storing wine, then you should opt for unstained wood racks made from pine and metal, which sell for as little as $2 per bottle.
 You can skip the “display” racking – you’ll get increased bottle capacity for the same price.

 If you want to create an area where you can proudly display your wine and entertain guests, consider common upgrades like islands, archways, tabletops and waterfalls, which will add elegance and personality to your wine cellar.
 Also consider using premium hardwoods like redwood or mahogany, which can be stained in a variety of finishes, to match the décor or achieve a distinctive look.

 2. How should wine be stored?

 The ideal conditions for storing and aging wine are 55-60˚F and 60-70% relative humidity.
 If you don’t have a space where these conditions exist naturally, you’ll need to create a controlled environment to store your wine.
 Ideally, wine will be stored in darkness, with minimal vibration and disturbance as it ages.